-Did you know that Edinburgh, St. Andrews and Inverness are three of the most haunted places in the world?
-It’s no surprise really, when you dig deep into the history of these areas: witch hunts, bloody battles, and murders have all occurred in the main tourist jaunts!
+Did you know that Edinburgh, St. Andrews and Inverness are three of the most haunted places in Scotland?
+It’s no surprise to discover how haunted Scotland really is when you dig deep into the history of these areas: witch hunts, bloody battles, and murders have all occurred in the main tourist jaunts!

-Here are five of the best spooky stories to prepare you for Halloween.
+Here are five of the best spooky stories set in Scotland!

 1. Edinburgh Castle’s Drummer Boy